 For questions regarding the Food Service Program contact:

 Cloquet, MN 55720

 In accordance with the Federal law and US Department of Agriculture policy, this institution is prohibited from discriminating against its customers, employees, and applicants for employment on the basis of race, color, national origin, sex, age, disability, sex gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases apply to all programs.)
-To file complaint, write USDA, Director, Office of Adjudication, 1400 Independence Avenue, SW, Washington, D.C.
-20250-9410 or call toll free (866) 632-9992 (Voice).
+To file a complaint, write USDA, Director, Office of Adjudication, 1400 Independence Avenue, SW, Washington, D.C.
+20250-9410 or call toll-free (866) 632-9992 (Voice).
 Individuals who are hearing impaired or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 This institution is an equal opportunity provider.